Unsiloed-AI/csvalchemy-sdk/README.md

 # CSVAlchemy

-A  Python SDK for processing and analyzing spreadsheets using LLMs.
+A Python SDK for processing spreadsheets.

 ## Installation